tsukinoinaba/BunLoop/README.md

 # BunLoop

-A fast, simple program to automatically loop music seamlessly.
+A fast, simple program to loop music seamlessly.

 In the interest of speed, this process is not fully automated and requires the user to supply the estimated start and end points of a loop.